ChenYilong/iOS10AdaptationTips/README.md

 How to deal with this?

 Open the file in your project named `info.plist`, right click it, opening as `Source Code`, paste this code below to it.
-Or you can open  `info.plist` as `Property List` by default, click the add button, Xcode will give you the suggest completions while typing `Privacy -`  with the help of keybord  ⬆️ and ⬇️.
+Or you can open  `info.plist` as `Property List` by default, click the add button, Xcode will give you the suggest completions while typing `Privacy -`  with the help of keyboard  ⬆️ and ⬇️.

 Remember to write your description why you ask for this authorization, between   `<string> ` and `</string>`: